cloudflare/templates/worker-typescript/README.md

 ## Issues

-If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/EverlastingBugstopper/cf-worker-typescript-template/issues).
+If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/EverlastingBugstopper/worker-typescript-template/issues).
 If the problem is with `wrangler`, please file an issue [here](https://github.com/cloudflare/wrangler/issues).

+## Caveats

+The `service-worker-mock` used by the tests is not a perfect representation of the Cloudflare Workers runtime.
+It is a general approximation.
+We recommend that you test with `wrangler preview` and in a staging environment to test things before deploying.